nogibjj/nba-cli-tool/README.md

 ### By Rakeen Rouf
 [![CI](https://github.com/nogibjj/nba-cli-tool/actions/workflows/cicd.yml/badge.svg)](https://github.com/nogibjj/nba-cli-tool/actions/workflows/cicd.yml)

-This project serves as a comprehensive showcase of a custom Command Line Interface (CLI) tool tailored for seamless data management & statistical analysis for NBA sports betting.
-The CLI can be easily installed using PIP, and can help the user quickly get a glimpse of some high quality statistics regarding upcoming (or past) NBA basketball games.
-On every run, the CLI makes sure to first update a local DB with only missing information.
-It then find out all the scheduled games for the provided date, and produces some useful statistics that can be used to make informed NBA sports trading decisions.
+This project is a robust demonstration of a customized Command Line Interface (CLI) tool designed for effortless data handling and statistical analysis in NBA sports betting.
+The CLI can be easily installed using PIP, allowing users to swiftly access high-quality statistics for upcoming or past NBA basketball games.
+During each run, the CLI prioritizes the update of a local Sqlite Database by adding only missing information, thereby substantially enhancing processing efficiency.
+It subsequently identifies all scheduled games for the specified date and generates valuable statistics that can inform sound NBA sports trading choices.

 ## Installation